-Chiwang is about 5 miles west of Dunkar where the ancient roads divide into those leading north via Ladakh to central Asia, and south via Gartok to India.
+Today you drive to Chiwang, a spot where the ancient roads divide into those leading north via Ladakh to central Asia, and south via Gartok to India.
 Behind the small village is an enormous cliff with the ruins of a Sakya Temple in its upper reaches.
 It is estimated there are over 1000 manmade caves here.
-Chiwang was probably a minor kingdoms in its own right in ancient times, possibly the largest on the upper reaches of the Sutlej.
-The campsite is in lovely fields below the village.
+Chiwang was probably a minor kingdom in its own right in ancient times, possibly the largest on the upper reaches of the Sutlej.